apiel/zicUi/NOTE.md

 - TODO documentation!!

+- TODO oscEncoder use time to make bigger step...

 - TODO encoder responsive for small size
 - TODO use function pointer on encoder initialisation to assign draw function base on type